Wanty5883/Titanfall2/how-to-start-modding/modding-introduction/how-to-setup-a-modding-environment.md

 ### Folder - extracted

-Using git for your extracted VPK files allow you to have different set of VPK \(main, dev, research, etc.\) while keeping things under a decent amount of sub folders.
+Using git for your extracted VPK files allow you to have different set of VPK \(main, dev, research, etc.\) while keeping things under a decent amount of subfolders.

 {% embed url="https://en.wikipedia.org/wiki/Git" %}

-Git is a powerful tool that can be used in numerous way, your CLI, dedicated software, your code editor of choice, etc.
+Git is a powerful tool that can be used in numerous ways.
+Your CLI, dedicated software, your code editor of choice, etc.

-For the common and frontend VPK, having a separate copy, vanilla \(not modded\) that will stay vanilla is a time saver, comparing files, restore certain files, etc.Git can be used for a extracted VPK.
-Idealy, setting up git would be done for the most used VPK, but that is up to personal preference to adapt each users workflow.
+For the common and frontend VPK, having a separate copy, vanilla \(not modded\) that will stay vanilla is a time saver.
+Comparing files, restoring certain files, etc. Git can be used for a extracted VPK.
+Idealy, setting up Git would be done for the most used VPK, but that is up to personal preference to adapt each users workflow.
 Each VPK folder that has git setup has a extra sub folder so the .git folder is not included while repacking a VPK.
 The VPK tool does not have the ability to exclude files / folder.

 {% hint style="warning" %}
-The \*.vpk in the folder structure aren't VPK archive.
-They are folders name.
+The \*.vpk in the folder structure isn't the VPK archive.
+It is the folders name.
 {% endhint %}

 ```text